-Special Collections contains Haverford College’s rare books, manuscripts, and the college archives.
+Quaker & Special Collections contains Haverford College’s rare books, manuscripts, and the college archives.
 We seek to collect, preserve, and make available materials which serve the research and teaching needs of the Haverford community as well as the wider scholarly community.
+Our world-renowned Quaker collections, which illuminate Quaker life, faith, and practice from the earliest days of the Society of Friends to the present is the highlight of the collection, while our varied collecting foci provide many opportunities for researchers.
 The collections are open to all.

-Special Collections is open to all users, including students, faculty, and staff of the Tri-College community, scholars, and the public.
-Users must register and sign in each day when they arrive in Special Collections and agree to abide by our Reading Room policies.
+Quaker & Special Collections is open to all users, including students, faculty, and staff of the Tri-College community, scholars, and the public.
+Users must register and sign in each day when they arrive and agree to abide by our Reading Room policies.

 Except for open stack Quaker materials, all materials must be used in the Reading Room.
 Patrons may bring pencil and paper, laptops, tablets, and/or reference materials to the tables, and will be asked to store all other personal belongings in the provided lockers on their arrival.

-Special Collections does accept requests for information via email (preferred) and phone from patrons unable to visit the collections.
-In general, Special Collections staff can provide up to half an hour of research free of charge; after that, researchers will be expected to make other arrangements.
+Quaker & Special Collections does accept requests for information via email (preferred) and phone from patrons unable to visit the collections.
+In general, Quaker & Special Collections staff can provide up to half an hour of research free of charge; after that, researchers will be expected to make other arrangements.

-Use of the Reading Room is reserved for those using Special Collections materials.
+Use of the Reading Room is reserved for those using our materials.

-Special Collections collects in a wide variety of subject areas and in many materials formats.
-A few of our collection strengths, along with the types of materials we collect in these areas, are detailed below.
+Quaker & Special Collections collects in a wide variety of subject areas and in many material formats.
+A few of our collection strengths, including information about our world-renown Quaker collections, along with the types of materials we collect in these areas, are detailed below.
 These are by no means the only subjects in our collections, however; for information on how to find other materials, scroll down to the "Accessing Materials" tab.

 British and American Literature